futureproject/mlts/README.md

 ## Most Likely To Succeed

-This is a Rails App using Comfortable Mexican Sofa for CMS functionality.
+This is a Rails App for the MLTS main website, using Rails Admin for basic CMS functionality.

 ## Deployment Info